FPTQuant: Function-Preserving Transforms for LLM Quantization: Method

-whilst for the PreRoPE transforms $\tT^i_q$ and $\tT^i_k$ of layer $i$ with shared parameters $\Phi$, we just minimize:
+whilst for the PreRoPE transforms $\tT^i_k$ of layer $i$, parameterized by $\Phi^i$, we just minimize:

 Since $\tT_r$ affects all linear layers, we optimize it first (Eq \ref{eq:local_optimization_r1}).
 Locally optimized transforms are merged into the weights, after which the next transform is optimized and so forth.
-We set $p=4$, following LR-QAT \citep{bondarenko_low-rank_2024} who showed $L_4$ is good for determining the quantization grid.
+We set $p=4$, following \citep{bondarenko_low-rank_2024}, who showed $L_4$ is good for determining the quantization grid.
+Local optimization cost is negligible compared to end-to-end training (Appendix \ref{app:training_cost}).